 A: Yes.
-You may participate in our distribution reinvestment plan and elect to have the cash distributions you receive reinvested in shares of our common stock at a price of \$25.04 per share, which is equal to the estimated value per share as of December 31, 2016.
-Going forward, we will offer shares to our stockholders pursuant to our distribution reinvestment plan at the most recently determined estimated value per share.
-We intend to determine an updated estimated value per share every year as of a date on or about the last day of our fiscal year, or more frequently, in the sole discretion of our board of directors, and intend to disclose that updated estimated value per share in our annual report on Form 10-K or a current report on Form 8-K that we file with the SEC.
+You may participate in our distribution reinvestment plan and elect to have the cash distributions you receive reinvested in shares of our common stock at an initial price of \$23.75 per share.
+Our board of directors may, from time to time, in its sole and absolute discretion, change the price at which we offer shares to the public pursuant to our distribution reinvestment plan to reflect changes in our estimated value per share, changes in applicable law and other factors that our board of directors deems relevant.
 Our distribution reinvestment plan may also be amended, suspended or terminated by our board of directors in its discretion upon at least 10 days' prior written notice.
 Please see "Description of Capital Stock-Distribution Reinvestment Plan" for more information regarding our distribution reinvestment plan.